Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Introduction

 \section{Introduction}

+Non-special divisors play an important role in the design and many applications of algebraic geometry codes.
+Given an algebraic function field $F$ of genus $g$ over a finite field $\mathbb{F}$, a divisor $D$ on $F$ is non-special if and only if $\ell(D)=\deg D-g+1$, where $\ell(D)$ denotes the dimension of the Riemann-Roch space of $D$ as an $\F$-vector space.
+This property is usually guaranteed by requiring that $\deg D\geq 2g-1$.
+This condition helps to compute the dimension of an algebraic geometry code \cite[Corollary 2.2.3]{St} and to improve the Tsfasman-Vladut-Zink bound (see \cite[Chapter 5]{Adv} for a survey on these improvements).
+Low-degree non-special divisors have been used to build generalized algebraic geometry codes \cite{NXL}, to compute Weierstrass semigroups in towers of function fields \cite{tower}, and to improve bounds for the bilinear complexity of multiplication algorithms \cite{BB}.
+In 2006, Ballet and Le Brigand~\cite{BB} demonstrated the existence of non-special divisors of degree $g-1$ (resp., of degree $g$) for function fields of genus $g \geq 2$ over a field of size $q \geq 2$ (resp., $q \geq 3$) and noted the difficult task of identifying these divisors.

-The hull of a linear code $C$ is $Hull(C):=C \cap C^{\perp}$.
+In this work, we determine particular non-special divisors of low degree for the Hermitian function field and a more general Kummer extension, addressing the challenge posed in \cite{BB} and motivated by studying the hull of algebraic geometry codes.
+The hull of a linear code $C$ is $\Hull(C):=C \cap C^{\perp}$.
 Hulls were first studied formally in the early 1990s by Assmus and Key \cite{Assmus}, though their use may be tied to earlier notions.
-For instance, a code is self-orthogonal if and only if $Hull(C)=C$ and self-dual if and only if $Hull(C)=C^{\perp}$.
+For instance, a code $C$ is self-orthogonal if and only if $\Hull(C)=C$.
 The dimensions of hulls govern the complexity of some algorithms of interest in cryptography \cite{graph_isom}, \cite{Sendrier} as well as properties of some entanglement-assisted quantum error-correcting codes \cite{hull_quantum}.
-In this paper, we see that hulls of certain algebraic geometry codes are again algebraic geometry codes and use this as a launch point for studying codes which are linearly complementary dual, or LCD, meaning their hulls are trivial.
-The study of LCD codes was initiated by Massey \cite{Massey} in 1992.
-This has attracted recent attention due to Carlet and Guilley's work on using LCD codes to protect against side-channel attacks and fault injection attacks \cite{CG}.
-They note that LCD codes with large rate and minimum distance improve the resilience against both types of attacks, prompting researchers to seek constructions for such codes.
-LCD codes have a number of applications ranging from communications to data storage.

-In \cite{MTQ}, rational points on elliptic curves and hyperelliptic curves as well as non-rational points on Hermitian curves are used to define algebraic geometry codes which are LCD.
-Recently, Jin and Xing \cite{Jin} proved that there are asymptotically good algebraic geometry codes which are LCD.
-Around the same time, Carlet, Mesnager, Tang, Qi, and Pellikaan \cite{linear} showed that every linear code over a finite field $\F_q$ with $q > 3$ elements is equivalent to one which is LCD.
-This completely settles the question of what parameters are obtainable for LCD codes over $\F_q$, $q>3$.
-Even so, explicit constructions of LCD algebraic geometric codes over curves of higher genus using rational points remain elusive.
-Such constructions are necessary to obtain longer LCD codes, as the length $n$ of an algebraic geometry code constructed from a curve of genus $g$ over $\F_q$ is bounded above according to the Hasse-Weil bound
+In addition, a code is linear complementary dual (LCD) if and only if its hull is trivial.
+LCD codes, whose study was initiated by Massey \cite{Massey} in 1992, simultaneously protect against side-channel and fault injection attacks, as Carlet and Guilley \cite{CG} pointed out.
+Their connection to the specialty of divisors was observed by Mesnager, Tang, and Qi \cite{MTQ}.